Best Online Master’s Degrees in: Gerontology

 Those who graduate from master’s programs in gerontology may go on to take up leadership positions in geriatric care management, assisted living centers, nursing homes, adult day care businesses, senior centers, organizations that provide elder housing or other services for older adults, or other nonprofit, government, or private-sector jobs that entail working with the elderly.
 Job titles might include senior recreation specialist, diet aides, elder care consultant, case manager, social worker, executive director of assisted living or memory care center, or community service/social service coordinator.

 Many social workers work exclusively with the elderly.
 These professionals may need to be licensed or certified, depending on the state they work in.
 Social workers are projected to experience 20% employment growth between 2010 and 2020, which is faster than average for other occupations; employment growth will be even more rapid for healthcare social workers, at 34%, according to the U.S. Bureau of Labor Statistics (BLS).
-Social workers reported a median yearly salary of $42,480 as of May 2010, the BLS noted.
+Social workers reported a median yearly salary of $42,480, the BLS noted.